QryptInc/QryptInc.github.io/content/openssh/_index.md

 The [Qrypt implementation of OpenSSH](https://github.com/QryptInc/openssh-portable) has been modified to provide additional security via the Qrypt Key Generation SDK.
 During key exchange (KEX) negotiation, the Qrypt SDK will generate an additional quantum-secure secret to be prepended to the session key hash inputs.
 Any conventional KEX algorithm can be enhanced by Qrypt security; a Qrypt-secured algorithm can be identified by the @qrypt.com suffix.

-The following sections will cover the two ways of obtaining Qrypt OpenSSH; by either pulling a Docker image and creating a demo container, or building Portable OpenSSH from source with a special version of the Qrypt SDK.
+The following sections will cover the two ways of obtaining Qrypt OpenSSH; by either pulling a Docker image and creating a demo container, or building Portable OpenSSH from source and adding a version of the Qrypt SDK with a C wrapper.

 ## Instructions to create a demo container